jaydickson02/desertmirage/rules.md

 A Short Rest represents taking a moment to breath and recover from the rigours of battle and exploration.
 It takes half-an-hour to complete.

 ##### Nights Rest
 A Nights Rest takes 8 hours to complete.
 It represents taking the night to recover from the rigours of the day.
-It function similar to a short rest, however, you also gain one of the following benefits:
+It functions similar to a short rest, however, you also gain one of the following benefits:
 - Recover your proficiency bonus in spell slots/points.
 If you are level five, this could be one level three spell slot, or three level on spell slots, or any other combination that would equal three.
 - Recover your proficiency bonus worth of hit dice.
 - Recover a single use of a class feature that would normally require a long rest to recover.